When parents separate, it can be hard for grandparents to spend time with their grandchildren. This can affect their relationship.

 Even if the court makes an order that gives you contact, you won't have the same rights as a parent when it comes to how often and for how long you can visit.

-How do you apply for contact with your grandchildren?
+Applying for contact with your grandchild

 If you decide to go to court to get contact with your grandchildren, you'll need to apply for a court order.
 You can use our guides to help you with this.